atmostadam/cats/README.md

 # cats

-Example of Prompt Engineering Using Standard Therapy Cat Use Case
+For Journal Submission: Prompt Engineering Using Standard Therapy Cat Use Case